Battery, Charging and Starting Systems

-The mechanics at Kennedy Transmission auto repair shops are expertly trained in the complete service and repair of car and truck batteries, charging, and starting systems.
-If you think you are having problems with any of the components of this complex system, bring your car or truck to our repair service centers and let us help!
+The certified mechanics at Kennedy Transmission auto repair shops are expertly trained in the complete service and repair of car and truck batteries, charging, and starting systems.
+If you think you are having problems with any of the components of this complex system, bring your vehicle to one of our repair service centers and let us help.
 Find a shop near you and contact us to schedule your battery charging service today!
 If you are interested in reading more about our services and repairs, click here!